Language selection

 Objective

 The Space Brain Hack (SBH) is one of the Canadian Space Agency (CSA)'s opportunities to involve youth in Canada's exciting space missions.
-They are invited to tackle the challenges that current professionals in the space sector are facing through a design-thinking exercise where they imagine solutions to open-ended problems related to the Lunar Gateway and other space missions.
+They are invited to tackle the challenges that current professionals in the space sector are facing through a design-thinking exercise where they imagine solutions to open-ended problems related to Gateway and other space missions.
 Through real-world space challenges, they can explore science, technology, engineering and mathematics (STEM) concepts and add their creativity for some out-of-the-box thinking.

 The SBH is governed by these Terms and Conditions.
 All participants are required to comply with these Terms and Conditions and with all applicable legislation and regulations.